adedamola26/data-pipeline-4-online-retail/README.md

 ```
 Just like with [check_transform]() and [check_load](), it returns runs in a separate venv and return a defined check function
 # Result
+Here's a sped-up video recording of the dag run.
+The first X seconds shows there's no data in the destination _include/dataset/_ folder in the  root folder, no dataset in the CGS bucket and no data in the data warehouse.

+The next videos show the dashboard made with the "report_..." tables made with dbt.

 # Acknowledgement